turingschool/front-end-curriculum/lessons/module-1/js-intro-to-unit-testing.md

 <img src="./assets/images/testing/setup.png" alt="Screen shot of two panes in Atom text editor">

 - Our `implementation` file refers to the code we are actually testing.
-This will be generally be a class file.
-- Our `test` file will be the automated tests that we write, that verify our class does what it should.
-This is where we will create object instances, and verify that they do what they should.
+- Our `test` file will be the automated tests that we write, that verify our class or functions do what they should.
-- It is important to keep scope in mind: **variables declared in the `test` file are not available in the `implementation` file.** And in the `implementation` file, the only way we can call properties declared in the class is if we call them on an object instance created from that class.
+- It is important to keep scope in mind: **variables declared in the `test` file are not available in the `implementation` file.**

 ## Testing Functions